Tips for parents of young entrepreneurs

 2. How to get permission for actions

 There are many day-to-day situations that are suitable for minors.
 In these situations the minor does not need permission for an action, because the action is age-appropriate.
 For example, buying a sandwich at school or buying clothes.
 But it is a different story if a minor wants to take out a mobile subscription or borrow money from a bank.
 The law aims to protect minors against impulsive actions.
-That is why you, being the parent or guardian, can reverse these actions.
+That is why you, being the parent or guardian, can reverse these actions (in Dutch).

 3. What is limited legal capacity (handlichting)?